 What is MAP doing to help Palestinians in Gaza and the West Bank?

-Medical Aid for Palestinians (MAP) is delivering the largest humanitarian response in our history to meet the critical health and humanitarian needs caused by Israel’s military attacks and total siege on Gaza, as well as escalating violence against Palestinians across the occupied West Bank.
+Medical Aid for Palestinians (MAP) is delivering the largest humanitarian response in our history to meet the critical health and humanitarian needs caused by Israel’s genocide in Gaza, as well as escalating violence against Palestinians across the occupied West Bank.

-Since October 2023, Israeli forces have killed more than 56,000 Palestinians in Gaza, including over 17,000 children, and injured at least 132,000.
+Since October 2023, Israeli forces have killed more than 61,700 Palestinians in Gaza, including over 17,900 children, and injured at least 154,500.
+The actual death toll is likely higher, with many still trapped beneath the rubble.
 Israel’s atrocities in Gaza, including indiscriminate bombardment, total blockade, systematic attacks against healthcare, and mass forced displacement are all being committed with total impunity.

 Despite these enormous challenges, MAP remains committed to providing lifesaving healthcare and humanitarian aid to Palestinians.
 In 2024 alone, we reached nearly one million people in Gaza, working with 16 local partners.